Review and road test of the Bentley Continental GT

 In addition, Bentley's Variable Displacement system shuts down half the engine under low to mid-throttle driving conditions so that most of the time when commuting, your Continental GT will actually be running as a V6.
 Electric power steering also helps with efficiency, drawing from the car only when steering lock is used.
 At the end of the day though, all of this can only make so much of a difference to a car of this weight and capacity.
 Though the brand has trimmed 100kgs from the GT's kerb weight this time round, this car still weighs over two tonnes.
 If you feel the need to do better, then you'll want to talk to your dealer about the alternative V8 and Hybrid engines that Bentley has also developed for this model.

-In bringing Bentley into a new era, the Continental GT has proved to be a hugely significant car and this second generation version is more desirable still.
+In bringing Bentley into a new era, the Continental GT has proved to be a hugely significant car and this third generation version is more desirable still.
 Purists may grumble at the Teutonic influence, but one can't help feeling that if WO Bentley is watching, he'd now be mighty proud of the coupe that bears his name.

 This model seamlessly blends Bentley's glittering heritage with the latest technology to create a highly desirable package.
 If you have the means, sports coupes don't come more classy and capable than this.
 Its substantial mass ensures it's no hardcore track weapon but if you've got a continent or two to cross in double quick time, there can be few better options.